 What Should I Know About My Credit Score and Mortgage Loans?

 With an FHA Loan, your FICO score can sometimes be in the low 500s, but lenders may require you to build that up higher first before they will approve your loan.
-You also are going to have to keep in mind some other things beyond your credit score alone, such as payment history and debt to income ratio.
-If you have had a bankruptcy in your past, an FHA loan might be easier available to you than a conventional loan.
+You also are going to have to keep in mind some other things beyond your credit score alone, such as payment history and debt-to-income ratio.
+If you have had a bankruptcy in the past, an FHA loan might be easier available to you than a conventional loan.
 The lower your credit score, the higher the expected down payment might be.

 With Conventional Loans, you need a minimum credit score of 620, but again, since the pandemic, many lenders are looking to push those requirements up.
 A higher credit score will also help lower your interest rates.